-Choose demanding exercises that overload your muscles with plenty of weight.
+Choose demanding core exercises that overload your muscles with plenty of weight.

 If you can do more than 20 reps, it’s unlikely you’re going to get much stronger.

-Train your abs like any other muscle group – hard and heavy.
+Train your abs like any of your other muscle groups – hard and heavy.

 You can practice bracing almost anywhere and anytime.

-Get into the habit of bracing throughout your day.
+Get into the habit of bracing and improving your core stability throughout your day.

 In time, you should be able to brace without thinking about it.

-Not only will all this practice make you a better bracer, but it’s also good for your posture and could help alleviate back pain.
+Not only will all this practice make you a better bracer, but it’s also valuable for good posture and could help you alleviate lower back pain.

 Activate your core before lifting